 Horseshoe Bay real estate guide & listings for sale

-Single detached homes are the most common housing type, representing most dwellings in Horseshoe Bay, while duplexes and townhouses make up most of the remaining housing stock.
-Around 40% of homes in this neighbourhood were built in the 1960s and 1970s, while many of the remaining buildings were constructed pre-1960 and in the 1980s.
-This part of the municipality has a good variety of housing sizes, ranging from lofts to four or more bedrooms.
-Roughly 70% of the population of this neighbourhood own their home and 30% are renters.
+In Horseshoe Bay, the majority of dwellings are single detached homes, whereas the remainder are mainly duplexes and townhouses.
+Roughly 40% of properties in this area were built in the 1960s and 1970s, while many of the remaining buildings were constructed pre-1960 and in the 1980s.
+This part of West Vancouver offers mainly four or more bedroom and three bedroom homes.
+Roughly 70% of the population of this neighbourhood own their home and renters make up the remainder.